Sheep-y/PhoenixPt-Mods/README.md

 Unpublished mods.
 Not guaranteed to work at all.

-* Dump Info - dump game text and data in xml form.
+* [**Dump Info**](https://github.com/Sheep-y/PhoenixPt-Mods/tree/master/Unpublished/DumpInfo) - Dump game text and data into xml.
-* Flat Difficulty - combat result no longer affect dynamic difficulty system.
+* [**Flat Difficulty**](https://github.com/Sheep-y/PhoenixPt-Mods/tree/master/Unpublished/FlatDifficulty) - Combat result no longer affect dynamic difficulty system.
-* VersionText - simple mod to demo Modnix best practices.
+* [**Version Text**](https://github.com/Sheep-y/PhoenixPt-Mods/tree/master/Unpublished/VersionText) - Hello World mod to demo modding.

+Any other mods you find will be work-in-progress.

 ## Loader Compatibility

-All published mods are tested with [Modnix](https://github.com/Sheep-y/Modnix), and should be compatible with [PPML v0.1](https://github.com/RealityMachina/PhoenixPointModInjector/#readme).
+All published mods are tested with [Modnix](https://github.com/Sheep-y/Modnix), and usually also with [PPML v0.1](https://github.com/RealityMachina/PhoenixPointModInjector/#readme).

 All my mods are *incompatible* with [PPML v0.2](https://github.com/Ijwu/PhoenixPointModLoader/#readme) found on [NexusMods](https://www.nexusmods.com/phoenixpoint/mods/38).
 Because of how PPML v0.2 is designed, mods must choose one to support.

 * 0.1 mods will be ignored by 0.2.
-* 0.2 mods will *crash* PPML 0.1.
+* 0.2 and 0.3 mods will *crash* PPML 0.1.

 Since 0.1 is still used by old mods, and many players are not experts in mod management, I opt for having my mods not work rather than crashing the game, when they are used incorrectly.
 Thanks for your understanding.

+(PPML 0.3 can load 0.1 mods, but mod that base itself on 0.3 would still crash PPML 0.1.)

 ## Compiling